-Current Stock: Allows users to review all current stock levels.
-Here users can also see how products are specifically packaged or stored, how many units reserved for open orders, including the unit of measure for the product.
+Select the Current Stock button to review all current stock levels, you can also see is a product has specific packaging that it's being stored in, how many units are reserved for open orders, and the unit of measure for the product.

 Operations Types allow you to configure the rules for your Routes.
-Operation Types are created for warehouses automatically, and in general, these do not need modifying.
+Operation Types are created for your warehouses automatically and, in general, these do not need modified.

-Operation Type: In this field, enter the operation type name.
-This is the name of the operation and it tells what kind of process this will be used.
-For this example, we named this Receipts, so we know this operation should be used for receiving inventory.
+Operation Type: This is the name of the operation and tells you what kind of process this will be used for.
+For this example, we have named this Receipts, so that we know this is the Operation that should be used for receiving inventory.

-Code: Enter the code label that will be used across Odoo to represent this operation.
-Also, this is where we tell Odoo the sequence we want to reference for this operation.
+Reference Sequence: This is where we tell Odoo the sequence that we want to reference for this Operation.

-Warehouse: This is where we input the warehouse we want this operation to be used for.
+Warehouse: This is where we input the warehouse that we want this operation to be used for.

-Barcode: If the Barcode app is installed, you can input the barcode details here.
+Barcode: If you have the Barcode app installed, you can input the barcode details here.

-Type of Operation: This allows users to specify if the operation is for Vendors, Customers, Internal, or Manufacturing Operations.
+Type of Operation: This allows you to specify if the Operation is for Vendors, Customers, Internal, or Manufacturing Operations.

-Show Detailed Operations: By selecting this option, when processing transfers, you will be presented with a modal pop-up displaying more information about the location, serial number, packaging, products, and more.
+Show Detailed Operations: By selecting this option, when processing transfers, you will be presented with a modal pop-up that displays more information about the location, serial number, packaging etc. that is being used.

 Move Entire Packages: If this is selected, you will be able to move entire packages within this sequence.

-Default Source Location: This is the location the product will be coming from by default for this operation.
+Default Source Location: This is the location that product will be coming from by default for this Operation.

-Default Destination Location: This is the location the product will be taken to by default for this operation.
+Default Destination Location: This is the location the the product will be taken to by default for this Operation.